Cathy's Gluten Free

 Why does gravy get lumps?

 Gravy goes lumpy when the thickener (flour, cornstarch, or whatever) is added directly to the hot liquid.
-It cooks immediately into little "dumplings" that can only be eliminated by either straining the gravy or running it through a blender.
+It cooks immediately into little "dumplings" that can only be eliminated by either straining the gravy or running it through a high-speed blender.
 With my method, the thickener is smoothly blended with cold liquid and stirred into the hot liquid.
 Then it thickens up right away.

 Good, well-flavoured pan drippings from a roasted turkey, chicken, or beef make great gravy.
 If necessary, add a little water to the bottom of the pan early on in the cooking process, so you don't end up with dry drippings burnt to the bottom of the pan.
-A rack set in the bottom of the pan will keep your meat up out of the drippings while it cooks.

 white gravy boat pouring gravy